-A number of factors, including the concerns of the impact of oil and gas operations on the environment, concerns of environmental damage relating to spills of petroleum products during transportation and concerns about indigenous rights, have affected certain investors' sentiments towards investing in the oil and natural gas industry.
+A number of factors, including the concerns of the impact of oil and gas operations on the environment, CO2 emissions, and hydrocarbon production and concerns about indigenous rights, have affected certain investors' sentiments towards investing in the oil and natural gas industry.
 As a result of these concerns, some institutional, retail and public investors have announced that they are no longer willing to fund or invest in oil and gas properties or companies or are reducing the amount of their investment over time.
 In addition, certain institutional investors are requesting that issuers develop and implement more robust social, environmental and governance policies and practices.
 Developing and implementing such policies and practices can involve significant costs and require a significant time commitment from the Board, management and employees of the Company.
 Failing to implement the policies and practices as requested by institutional investors may result in such investors reducing their investment in the Company or not investing in the Company at all.
 Any reduction in the investor base interested or willing to invest in the oil and gas industry and, more specifically, the Company, may result in limiting the Company's access to capital, increasing the cost of capital and decreasing the price or liquidity of the Common Shares.